Who is behind Casta?

 The Italian style Casta was emerging as a balanced style, since the point of reference was the beauty of live music.

-Between sound and work, then, comes the true love, Maura Scuderi, who is also passionate about music and has a technical and theoretical thinking because she is an electronic engineer, with whom to share, among other things, the study of horn speakers and other components for high fidelity.
+Between sound and work, then, comes the meeting of Maura Scuderi, who is also passionate about music and has a technical and theoretical thinking because she is an electronic engineer, with whom to share, among other things, the study of horn speakers and other components for high fidelity.

 And so, while all the other designers “were playing with mini-loudspeakers," Roberto and Maura were refining the application of study of this type of speaker.